 - Julian Berriman, Director, United Kingdom

-- Anna Szumilewicz, Deputy Director – Standards, Poland
+- Dr. Anna Szumilewicz, Deputy Director – Standards, Poland

-- Alexis Batrakoulis, Deputy Director – EREPS, Greece
+- Anna Bogdanova, Deputy Director – EREPS, Denmark

-Since 2011 she has been actively cooperating with EuropeActive (EA).
+Anna has been actively cooperating with EuropeActive (EA) since 2011.
 As a member of Professional Standards Committee, she has been involved in developing EA’s Standards at various EQF levels.
-She has been an expert in the EA’s projects on "Relevance of Sector and International Qualifications and Frameworks to the EQF" (SIQAF) and "Blueprint for Skills Cooperation and Employment in Active Leisure".
+She has also been an expert in the EA’s projects on "Relevance of Sector and International Qualifications and Frameworks to the EQF" (SIQAF) and "Blueprint for Skills Cooperation and Employment in Active Leisure"

 Her research interests are bi-directional.
-On the one hand, she analyses the areas of knowledge, skills and competencies of exercise professionals in relation to the concept of European Qualification System.
-On the second hand, in the experimental studies she assess the influence of various exercise programmes on women’s health, including women in the pre- and postnatal period.
-Based on the results of scientific research and practical experience she has developed special training program "FemFit Mama" for women in pregnancy and postpartum, carried out in fitness clubs in Poland.
+On one hand, she analyses the areas of knowledge, skills and competencies of exercise professionals in relation to the concept of European Qualification System.
+Additionally, she assesses through experimental studies the influence of various exercise programmes on women’s health, including women in the pre- and postnatal period.
+Based on the results of scientific research and practical experience she has developed the special training program "FemFit Mama" for women in pregnancy and postpartum, which is implemented in fitness clubs in Poland.

 Anna is the author of over fifty scientific and popular-science papers in the field of women's health-related physical activity.